alfonsoegio/YaNFVO/README.md

 the quality of the tools and projects intended to operate this kind of service management and orchestration systems;
-my thoughts about this systems usually have to do with the fact that maybe we trying to solve a problem without the right tools, twisting the approach to meet particular needs here and there when trying to adapt real systems to meet the NFV paradigm and perform real stuff at the same time.
+my thoughts about this systems usually have to do with the fact that maybe we are trying to solve a problem without the right tools, twisting the approach to meet particular needs here and there when trying to adapt real systems to meet the NFV paradigm and perform real stuff at the same time.